sttxb01/Testing-Lab/README.md

 ### Temporal Thinking

-The methods of a class must be prepared to repond whenever they are called.
+The methods of a class must be prepared to respond whenever they are called.
 The value returned by `getScore()` depends on when it is called.
 Similarly, `getAverage()` depends on how many values are in the data set (sum / quantity doesn't work when there are zero values!).

 Therefore, we should always think about how the methods should work with: